rodrigoffonseca/VMwareHorizonScripts/README.md

 ## Configure DNS CNAME for your Horizon external Gateway

-> NOTE: In This case we're assumig that you host your Public DNS zone in Azure.
-In Case you host your Public DNS zone at other providers, please follow the provider's instructions to create the DNS record.
+> NOTE: In this case we're assuming that you host your Public DNS zone in Azure.
+In Case you host your Public DNS zone elsewhere, please follow your provider's instructions to create the DNS record.
+The script will provid you the cname you should use to register.

 The PowerShell Script [**Config-DNSexternal.ps1**](https://github.com/rodrigoffonseca/VMwareHorizonScripts/blob/main/scripts/Config-AD.ps1) will help you to configure your Azure Public DNS Zone to add a CNAME record of your Horizon External Gateway that points to UAG Load Balancer resource.
 With this script you can>
 - Create a new Azure DNS Zone, if you haven't one created on azure or registered in other DNS provider
+- Display the CNAME value you should use to create the DNS record in other DNS provider, if you do not host it in Azure.
 - Add a CNAME record to the zone that will map to UAG (Horizon External Load balancer) DNS Name